hydcamel/Deep-Reinforcement-Learning-Survey/Reinforcement-Learning-Papers.md

 		- Pixel changes: maximally changing the pixels in each cell of an n*n non-overlapping grid placed over the input image :point_right: make the learner knows to move faster or avoid stopping (I guess)
 		- Network features: maximally activating each of the units in a specific hidden layer :point_right: to fully use the hidden units
 	- Section 4.1 "Unsupervised Reinforcement Learning" discuss why not use the pixel reconstruction loss
-- ***Apprenticeship Learning via Inverse Reinforcement Learning*** [[ICML 2004]](http://dl.acm.org/citation.cfm?id=1015430)
-	- Pieter Abbeel, Andrew Y. Ng
-	- The first time when apprenticeship is proposed
-	- Most of these methods try to directly mimic the demonstrator by applying a **supervised learning** algorithm to learn a direct mapping from the states to the actions. :point_right: only suitable for the case that the taskis to mimic the expert’s trajectory
-	- Reward function, rather than the policy or the value function, is the most succinct, robust, and transferable definition of the task,
-	- Basic concept: use the inverse reinforcement learning to recover the reward function from the expert and use the that reward function to find the optimal policy.
-	- Actually, Apprenticeship Learning doesn't need to find the correct reward function.
-Instead, it use the predicted reward function to find the policy that is similar to expert.
-	- From the experiments, the apprenticeship learning need less sample trajectory than action mimic.
-- ***Algorithms for Inverse Reinforcement Learning*** [[ICML 2000]](http://www.andrewng.org/portfolio/algorithms-for-inverse-reinforcement-learning/)
-	- Andrew Y. Ng, Stuart Russell
-	- In examing animal and human behavior we must consider the reward function as an unknown to be ascertained through empirical investigation.
-	- Recover the expert's reward function and this to generate desired behavior
-	- Use the eq.4 (see the derivation in the paper, which is quite clear)
-	- Avoid reward function ambiguity by adding margin λ|R|
-	- Use feature representation for the reward function
-		- Since the reward function is assumed to be the linear combination of features, this implies that **if two policy with similar accumulated feature expectation, the accumulated reward is similar**
-	- Experiment part shows IRL is soluble at least in **moderate** discrete, continuous space
-	- Reference: [Inverse Reinforcement Learning](https://people.eecs.berkeley.edu/~pabbeel/cs287-fa12/slides/inverseRL.pdf), by Pieter Abbeel.
 - ***Deep Reinforcement Learning with a Natural Language Action Space*** [[ACL 2016]](Deep Reinforcement Learning with a Natural Language Action Space)
 	- Ji He, Jianshu Chen, Xiaodong He, Jianfeng Gao, Lihong Li, Li Deng, Mari Ostendorf
 	- Task: String of text :point_right: state, several strings of text :point_right: potential actions